snehitvaddi/WebRAG-mini/README.md

 # WebRAG-mini - A URL-Based Question Answering System
-WebRAG-mini is a Streamlit-based application that allows users to extract and answer questions from the content of any website.
-The tool leverages LangChain's document loaders, text splitters, OpenAI embeddings, and FAISS vector stores to provide a seamless question-answering experience.
+WebRAG-mini is a local Streamlit web application that allows users to extract and answer questions from local docuemnts, websites or SQL databases in one place.
+I developed a strategic control flow pronpt that dynamically selects the most appropriate Large Language Model (LLM) for each question, ensuring accurate and relevant responses.
+In technical terms it leverages LangChain's document loaders, text splitters, OpenAI embeddings, and FAISS vector stores to provide a seamless question-answering experience.

 ![WebRAG-mini](image.png)